-- Marshalling is mandatory: - o For code D, E, F aircraft on deice bays. - At all aircraft stands not equipped with docking system including the cargo stands, and at the GA (General Aviation) central area - At GA South area which is an open area with no aircraft stands.
-The pilot shall report "marshaller in sight" before ATC transfer the aircraft to the handling agent.
+- Marshalling is mandatory: - For code D, E, F aircraft on deice bays. - At all aircraft stands not equipped with docking system including the cargo stands, GA (General Aviation) South and GA central apron. - At apron GA South, which is an open apron with no aircraft stand markings, the pilot shall report "marshaller in sight" before ATC transfer the aircraft to the handling agent.